 Once the Multi-Discipline Partnership is approved, the licensee(s) who formed the Multi-Discipline Partnership are required to submit the Report on Multi-Discipline Partnership by January 31st each year for the previous year, including any changes in participants, agreements and/or other information.

 Failure to submit the Report on Multi-Discipline Partnership annually could result in administrative suspension.

-All applications and pertinent attachments will be reviewed and approved by Administrative Compliance.
+All applications and pertinent attachments will be reviewed and approved by Complaints & Compliance.
 If the review reveals that the application and/or attachments are incomplete, a Law Clerk will contact the applicant to request additional information or advise of changes necessary for compliance with Part III of By-Law 7 and the Law Society's policies, as well as the Rules of Professional Conduct for lawyers or Paralegal Rules of Conduct for paralegals.

-Administrative Compliance requires at least 15 business days to process either the initial application or Multi-Discipline Partnership annual report.
+Complaints & Compliance requires at least 15 business days to process either the initial application or Multi-Discipline Partnership annual report.
 The applicant will receive a letter confirming that the Multi-Discipline Partnership complies with the requirements of Part III of By-Law 7.

 Non-refundable Administrative Fees

 A non-refundable application fee in the amount of $250 + HST must be remitted along with each completed application.
 This fee includes the application for one professional partner.
 A non-refundable fee of $50 + HST is required for each additional professional partner included in the application.

 There is no fee for the Multi-Discipline Partnership annual report.